MaisonetteWorld/slate/source/index.html.md

+# Checkout

-## Processing the checkout payment step with a not yet existing ApplePay payment
+## Completing the checkout when the order includes a Braintree payment

 ### Request